risckaust/risc-documentations/docs/source/1-z-gazebo-simulation.rst

   roslaunch px4 mavros_posix_sitl.launch

-If everyting launched properly you should see drone in the simulated environment.
-In order to change vehicle to rover, relaunch previous command with the specified argument for vehicle.
-Since default value is iris model drone.
+If everything launched correctly, you should see a drone in the simulated environment.
+To change vehicle to the rover, relaunch the previous command with the specified argument for a vehicle.
+By default, value is set as *iris*.

 .. code-block:: bash

   roslaunch px4 mavros_posix_sitl.launch vehicle:="rover"

 You should be able to see many ``/mavros/...`` topics using ``rostopic list`` in a new terminal.
-Also if you execute ``rosnode list`` in a new terminal, you should see the following
+Also if you execute ``rosnode list`` in a new terminal, you should see the following.

 .. code-block:: bash